Hello everyone!

 At the beginning of 2017, he scheduled me for a cystoscopy, which was postponed from February to April due to a new infection.

-In the meantime, in addition to the routine Ureaplasma Swab tests, I continued with blood tests every year and urine tests every time I was ill (bacterial infections were always treated with STD antibiotics).
+In the meantime, in addition to the routine Ureaplasma Swab tests, I continued with blood exams every year and urine kits every time I was ill (bacterial infections were always treated with STD antibiotics).
 I also did the ANA reflex test: the first two results on the list were out of the norm, but further investigations were negative.

 Unsuccessful Treatments and Procedures